SHOREDITCH COMMUNITY ASSOCIATION CONSTITUTION

 The Association shall be non-political and an equal opportunities organisation.

 3.1 Membership is open to all adults (18+) who occupy properties in the Area, as owner-occupiers or tenants in a residential capacity.
+Membership shall also be considered by the Committee (as defined below) for residents of immediate neighbouring areas.
 Membership shall be available to anyone without regard to gender, race, nationality, disability, sexual preference, religion or belief.